Federal Circuit and Family Court of Australia

 Sometimes an affidavit (i.e. a sworn statement) or a written statement with further details of the alleged behaviour (known as ‘further and better particulars’) is filed too.

 Police applying for intervention orders

-Police can apply for an intervention order on behalf of a family member experiencing violence – even without the To agree to something being done, to approve an action or arrangement.
-See also informed consent. of the affected family member.
+Police can apply for an intervention order on behalf of a family member experiencing violence – even without the consent of the affected family member.